Skip to main content

 Chapter Seven Bankruptcy (10 years)

 Again, any type of bankruptcy should be your very last resort, financially.
-A Chapter Seven will haunt your credit report for ten years.
+A Chapter 7 will haunt your credit report for ten years.
 Considering your credit score only really matters between the time you are 18-year-old and your retirement (or death), ten years is a huge percentage of that time.

 Open Accounts In Good Standing (Indefinitely)